Zeebrow/rootless-docker-flask/README.md

 docker run -d --rm --name rootless-flask -p5000:5000 local/rootless-flask curl localhost:5000/sysinfo # gets some info from inside the container
 ```
-This will show `"user-getpass": "appuser"` as defined in the Dockerfile.
+This will show `"user-getpass": "appuser"` as defined in the Dockerfile on success.

 ## Notes